Dermatologist Wart Removal

-Liquid nitrogen may be applied to freeze off the infected tissue.
+- Freezing: Liquid nitrogen may be applied to freeze off the infected tissue.
 After freezing, a blister may form over the wound, which may burst and crust while healing.
-In between repeated freezing treatments (typically 2-3 weeks apart), the application of small bandages that contain salicylic acid or even small pieces of duct tape will help in speeding the destruction of the wart.
+In between repeated freezing treatments (typically two to three weeks apart), the application of small bandages that contain salicylic acid or even small pieces of duct tape will help in speeding the destruction of the wart.

-Topical destruction with cantharidin followed by gentle paring of the dead skin is also a very effective treatment which may be successful after 1-2 treatments.
+- Cantharidin: A dermatologist can coat the wart with cantharidin, which causes a blister to form beneath it, which destroys the wart.
+After about a week, you return to the practice for the provider to remove the damaged wart.
+Topical destruction with cantharidin followed by gentle paring of the dead skin is also a very effective treatment that may be successful after one to two treatments.

-Lastly, Bleomycin injections and topically-applied DNCB immune therapy have a very high success rate, and can be used for the most stubborn cases.
+- Bleomycin: Bleomycin is an anti-cancer treatment that can help remove warts.
+Bleomycin injections and topically-applied DNCB immune therapy have a very high success rate and can be used for the most stubborn cases.
 For more information on treatments for warts or to schedule a skin check, please call and speak with a representative at Berman Skin Institute.